FirebirdSQL/jaybird/devdoc/jdp/jdp-2020-05-firebird-embedded-locator-service-provider.md

 - `getFirebirdEmbeddedLibrary()` to return information on the location of the Firebird Embedded library provided (or found) by this provider. \
-If the provider has to perform initialization before the embedded library is usable (eg copy resources from the classpath to a temporary location), this must be done in this method. \
+If the provider has to perform initialization before the embedded library is usable (e.g. copy resources from the classpath to a temporary location), this must be done in this method. \
 Implementations must be able to handle multiple calls to this method.
 It is allowed to return the same library instance on subsequent invocations.